Skip to main content

 Virtual display

-Many applications running on Windows require a display connected to GPU in order to render on the display.
-Adding the below value will attach a virtual 4K monitor to all available outputs, and disconnect the built-in VNC display.
+Many applications running on Windows require a connection to a GPU for displays to render.
+Adding the following value will attach a virtual 4K monitor to all available outputs, disconnecting the built-in VNC display:

 cloudInit: |